tytydraco/yessleep/out/Old_Monastery_Pool_is_Haunted.md

 The above is a story that is endlessly passed around campfires where I grew up.
 Most of my local ponds are inhabited by mirror carp and, apparently, they’re all descended from carp the monks used to rear in their monastery pond hundreds of years ago.

 According to local legend, the monastery was burned down when a cruel abbot refused fish to starving villagers after a failed harvest.
-In doing so he bought death and a terrible curse upon himself.
+In doing so the abbot bought death and a terrible curse upon himself.
 Now he’s doomed to patrol Old Monastery Pool day and night, making sure no villagers try to take his precious fish.

 [This picture](https://i.redd.it/dm2js4l558o91.jpg) is of the Burrell Arms back in its heyday as well as me with a local monastery-descended mirror carp.
 I have visited Old Monastery Pool in the daytime and I can report that it is weedy, murky and surrounded by twisted trees and thorny undergrowth.
 It is certainly an eerie, unsettling place.
 I don’t mind admitting that I was too creeped out by the pool to stay for very long.
 On top of that I've always been too scared to visit at night or throw in a fishing line like Young Charlie did.
 In fact, I don't know of anyone in the village who's ever fished the pond or been up there at night.

-However, even with the cautionary tales and all the whispers of curses, I can’t help but wonder **what might happen if I did…**
+However, even with the cautionary tales and all the whispers of curses and ghostly abbots, I can’t help but wonder **what might happen if I did…**